Line Renderer 2D Pro

 Do not set any property if its value has not changed

 Properties like Thickness, Start Point or Gradient Offset are all sent to the GPU in LateUpdate when any of them is set (so you can change them many times in the same frame without the cost of sending the values).
-You should check if the value to be set is the same that is already stored, so the line is not “marked as dirty”.
+You should check if the value to be set is the same that is already stored, so the line or the visual FX is not “marked as dirty”.
 This will avoid sending values when there is nothing to update.

 Disable lighting